arthurrump/pangloss/README.md

   # Include a title in the link, which will be displayed on hover in HTML
   # output.
 The title is based on the description of the item.
   link-titles: true # true | false
+  # Link abbreviated forms to the acronyms list rather than the glossary.
+  link-to-acronyms: true # true | false
+  # Link only the first linkable mention of a term in each paragraph.
+If
+  # the first use is suppressed using `!`, the second use will be linked, etc.
+  link-only-once: false # true | false
 ```